 I make space crafts: science- and data-driven artwork using data collected by robotic spacecrafts sent to explore objects throughout the solar system.
-My series of paper planets (below) are made using topography data and images of the Moon, Mars, Europa, Ceres, and soon other surfaces.
-The individual project pages give a description of each piece, along with the data used to create them.
-The general process of how these works are made is described along with the first of the series, entitled The Book of Moon, in which I transformed my PhD thesis into a lunar landscape.
-As you’ll see, I do machine embroidery, glass etching, sewing, and other mediums as inspired.
+My series of paper planets (below) are made using topography data and images of the Moon, Mars, Europa, and many other worlds.
+The general process of how I create these works is given with the first of the series, entitled The Book of Moon, in which I transformed my PhD thesis into a lunar landscape.
+As you’ll see, I also do machine embroidery, glass etching, sewing, and other mediums as inspired.
 I make art as a hobby, but I do occasionally sell work and do take commissions.
 I also teach workshops!

 I got into SciArt in graduate school at the University of Arizona’s Lunar and Planetary Laboratory.
 I founded The Art of Planetary Science, an annual art exhibition celebrating the beauty and elegance of the solar system.
 The show was a huge success as a science public outreach project, and we ran many shows locally in Tucson, AZ as well satellite events at scientific conferences.
 I could write a book about the constructive role that science driven artwork can play in society (and I am!), but I will leave that for the blog.
 You can find photos from previous events at the website linked above.

 All content on this website is © Data Arcana 2018.
 All rights reserved.